VETURISRIRAM/YELP_REVIEWS_SENTIMENT_ANALYSIS_FASTTEXT_AUTOTUNE/README.md

 ## Get the Data.

-The date used in this project from the initial Kaggle dataset to the intermediate FastText files created could be downloaded from here.
+The <a href="https://drive.google.com/open?id=1wVN-TYx53pbTEnkHzcpMsm9SADvowUx3">data</a> used in this project from the initial Kaggle dataset to the intermediate FastText files created could be downloaded from <a href="https://drive.google.com/open?id=1wVN-TYx53pbTEnkHzcpMsm9SADvowUx3">here</a>.

 In this repository, I have kept the `./data/` directory empty.
 You can place the downloaded folder (extracted) in the `./data/` and follow the below instructions.